 Additive manufacturing is reshaping the manufacturing industry in a sustainable approach.
 Apart from eliminating design constraints, lowering material wastage or literally building almost anything, it positively impacts various industries even remotely associated with manufacturing.
-The number of industries it has influenced continues to grow and the entire manufacturing spectrum is benefitting immensely from its potential.
+Additive manufacturing is contributing significantly to the restructuring of traditional supply chains across the manufacturing industry with its disruptive potential.

 Below, we try to understand how additive manufacturing is shaping the traditional supply chains and is rewriting the decade’s old industry.